tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 Here we have different possibilities, since all of these operators have the same precedence.
 For each of the possible tokens, we make sure to associate the correct binary expression.
-Each of the operator parser always yields exactly the combining function that they represent, thanks to `<$`.
+Each operator parser always yields exactly the combining function that it represents, thanks to our use of `<$`.

 Continuing on, we have `++`, for string concatenation: